Aljgutier/aljgutier.github.io/posts/2019-5-20-TimeSeriesForecasting_DL_Embeddings.md

 <h1 style="color:	#115BDC;">Summary and Conclusions</h1>

 In summary, the deep learning with embeddings model produces world-class predictive performance on the Rossman dataset.
 The model achieves a significant improvement as compared to a Random Forest (RF) model, the next best model as reported in [Entity Embeddings of Categorical Variables](https://arxiv.org/pdf/1604.06737.pdf).
-Though it is significantly more complex than the RF model, the training time is approximately the same on a basic GPU vs. Random Forest on CPU.
+Though it is significantly more complex than the RF model, the training time is approximately the same on a basic GPU vs. Random Forest trained on a CPU.
 The key differentiating method for achieving the performance gain is the use of entity embeddings.
 Entity embeddings are a low-dimensional representation of the high dimensional space of categorical variables and enable machine learning algorithms to exploit relationships between categorical items.

 <table>
  <caption> Table 1.
 Summary of Deep Learning time-series forecasting model</caption>